-- Elincia of the Tellius games was the lost princess during Path of Radiance, and rules as queen of Crimea in the sequel.
-Her desire to avert this trope by ruling with kindness and compassion led to internal unrest and rebellion in Crimea, which forced her to reevaluate her rule and be willing to use more force as necessary.
+- Elincia is the lost princess during Fire Emblem: Path of Radiance, and rules as queen of Crimea in the sequel Fire Emblem: Radiant Dawn.
+Her desire to avert this trope by ruling with kindness and compassion leads to internal unrest and rebellion in Crimea, which forces her to reevaluate her rule and be willing to use more force if necessary.

-- Princess Nyna from Fire Emblem Akaneia as well..
-Especially after marrying the future Emperor Hardin not for love but because she thought it was the best for their kingdoms, and sacrificing her love for Camus in the process.
-Things went downhill soon afterward.
+- Princess Nyna from Fire Emblem: Shadow Dragon and the Blade of Light and Fire Emblem: Mystery of the Emblem is almost terrifying in her willingness to throw away her personal happiness for the greater good.
+This especially comes into play after she marries the future Emperor Hardin not for love but because she thought it was the best for their kingdoms, sacrificing her love for Camus in the process.
+Things goes downhill soon afterward.

 - Queen/Exalt Emmeryn from Fire Emblem Awakening is more of The High Queen, but she can fit in here as well.
-After all, she became Exalt before hitting her teens and after a horrible war that tore the continent of Ylisse apart, and pretty much dedicated her life to re-fit the Halidom of Ylisse into a more peaceful nature, barely thinking of her own needs...
+After all, she became Exalt before hitting her teens and after a horrible war that tore the continent of Ylisse apart, and pretty much dedicates her life to reform the Halidom of Ylisse into a more peaceful nature, barely thinking of her own needs...